 No. They are not the same.
-It is almost always better to have an individual policy rather than a group policy.
+It is almost always better to have an individual disability insurance policy rather than a group long term disability insurance policy.
 For these reasons, you should purchase an individual policy over a group policy:

 What’s the Difference Between Individual and Group Disability?